Car Sharing in 2025: Is It Right for Your Commute?

 Whether you choose to go for a more informal arrangement with friends, colleagues or neighbours heading in the same direction, or if you sign up for an open lift sharing scheme through apps like BlaBlaCar or GoCarShare, be sure to consider these pros and cons before making your final decision:

-One of the key pain points listed by employees having to come back into the office on a regular basis has been the cost of commuting; train-goers and drivers alike are spending upwards of £60 per week just to get to their workplace.
+One of the key pain points listed by employees having to come back into the office on a regular basis has been the cost of commuting; 45% of Britons report an increase in their average monthly travel spend in 2025 compared to 2024.
 Sharing a lift with co-passengers means splitting the bulk of costs like fuel, parking, and tolls, resulting in significant savings.
 In addition, car sharing can also help reduce wear and tear on vehicles, resulting in lower maintenance costs.

 Plus, with a little outside-the-box thinking, you can save even further by booking your parking space ahead of time or even reserving one for the entire month.